 The California Veterans Memorial pairs the ancient obelisk shape with modern techniques.
 Images of war taken from photographs are etched into the granite structure.
 The images range from soldiers wounded in combat to a wife and child welcoming a serviceman home.
 Narrow fissures slice through each of the obelisk’s four panels, symbolizing the devastation of war.

-The effect inspires awe and patriotic reflection.
+This memorial inspires awe and patriotic reflection.
 The hardships endured by California veterans and the sacrifices they have made and continue to make are evident.
 In erecting and visiting the monument, Californians show their gratitude.